 Randall also embraces the unconventional and his interpretations of contemporary music, utilizing over three octaves of the voice, have likewise received special praise for “virtuosic skill, vocal wizardry, and commanding stage presence” (Christchurch Mail).
-He has improvised with Bobby McFerrin at Carnegie Hall, performed Handel arias and Leonard Cohen songs while dancing a burlesque strip-tease in Paris! for Company XIV, sung Pergolesi and Vivaldi in a Brooklyn warehouse production, performed Handel’s Ariodante with a bluegrass band at National Sawdust, and sung in Xenakis’ psychologically challenging masterwork Oresteia in New Zealand.
+He has improvised with Bobby McFerrin at Carnegie Hall, sung Handel arias and Leonard Cohen songs while dancing a burlesque strip-tease for Company XIV, performed Pergolesi and Vivaldi in a Brooklyn warehouse, sung Handel’s Ariodante with a bluegrass band at National Sawdust, and performed Xenakis’ challenging masterwork The Oresteia in New Zealand.

 “Scotting has a luscious countertenor sound with all of the depth and clarity most lack while singing in the stratospheric ranges of the male voice.”

 – Evan McCormack, Opera Pulse

 Originally from a small town in Colorado, an unlikely trajectory led Randall to begin singing countertenor in his mid-20s after several years studying the cello and composition.
-In the spring of 2018, he received a PhD from London’s Royal College of Music focused on lesser known 18th century Italian opera.
+In May of 2018, he received his PhD from London’s Royal College of Music focused on unexplored 18th century Italian operas for the castrato Senesino.
 Randall’s recordings include the DVD of Vivaldi’s Ercole sul Termodonte with il Complesso Barocco, the title role in Caldara’s oratorio Santo Stefano, and a contemporary cantata for countertenor and chorus entitled Dive: A Water Music.
 For the BBC, he has been featured singing the music of J.C.
 Bach and speaking about Mozart and the castrato Manzuoli for the documentary Mozart’s London Odyssey.
-Future projects and performances include a recording and concerts throughout the US and France of an oratorio by Caldara, and a recording of 18th century arias comprised of modern-day premieres by lesser-known baroque composers.
+Future projects and performances include a recording and concerts in the US and France of an oratorio by Caldara, and a recording of 18th century arias comprised of modern-day premieres by lesser-known baroque composers.